 I: Overview of New York’s Employment Landscape

-In New York, restrictive covenants are “disfavored”.
-However, they are generally enforceable if narrowly tailored to protect legitimate business interests such as trade secrets, confidential information, or customer goodwill and do not unreasonably restrict an employee’s right to earn a living.
+In New York, restrictive covenants are “disfavored.”
+However, they are generally enforceable if narrowly tailored to protect legitimate business interests such as trade secrets, confidential information, or customer goodwill and if they do not unreasonably restrict an employee’s right to earn a living.
 The duration and geographical scope of the non-compete must also be “reasonably limited.”

 II: Overview of the UK’s Employment Landscape

-In Marathon Asset Management LLP v Seddon, Mr. Seddon was sued for breaching his 6-month non-compete clause.
-The Court of Appeal held that the non-compete clause was too wide and therefore unenforceable, as it prevented Mr. Seddon from working for any competing company, regardless of whether it was a direct competitor.
+In Marathon Asset Management LLP v Seddon, Seddon was sued for breaching his six-month non-compete clause.
+The Court of Appeal held that the non-compete clause was too wide and therefore unenforceable, as it prevented Seddon from working for any competing company, regardless of whether it was a direct competitor.